 If you’ve opened a lot of credit accounts in the past, even if you don’t use them, you could be seen as a higher risk to the lenders.
 If you don’t use the accounts, close them.
 This will improve your credit score.

 What if I’ve cleared my credit history in the last 6 years?

-For advice on improving your credit score or applying for a mortgage, speak to one of our expert advisers who will be able to help you with the next steps.
+For advice on improving your credit score or applying for a mortgage, speak to one of our mortgage advisers, who will be able to help you with the next steps.